Axkaban/WholeWhaleTest/README.md

 Note: Server and front end are separate, so they are both going to be started. server runs on `http://localhost:8080` and front end runs in `http://localhost:3000`

+## UPDATE
+server is now hosted on `https://donors-log.herokuapp.com/` where `https://donors-log.herokuapp.com/index` will show all donors, `https://donors-log.herokuapp.com/index/:id` shows donors with the same organization id and `https://donors-log.herokuapp.com/export/:id` generates the csv file of the donors with the same organization id.

+All routes have been updated in the front end app, now when using the hosted server, you just need to navigate to the front-end directory and run:
+ `npm install`
+ `npm start`
+ for the react app to run.
+No need for migration or seeds.

 ##### Main Dependencies
 * express
 * aws-sdk